quiltdata/quilt/registry/README.md

 # Hosting Quilt via Amazon
-For hosting on Amazon, create:
+For hosting on Amazon:
+* Create an S3 bucket and access keys (this does not need to be Amazon-based)
+  * You'll need your endpoint for your region, public key, and private key
-* a VPC (or use an existing one)
+* Create a VPC (or use an existing one)
+  * Use this for Database, EC2 instance, and Elastic Load Balancer
-* an EC2 instance
+* Create an EC2 instance
-* a Postgres database -- see [Create a Postres Database in Amazon RDS](https://aws.amazon.com/rds/postgresql/)
+* Create Postgres RDS database
-* an S3 bucket and access keys (this does not need to be Amazon-based)
-* an Elastic Load Balancer (ELB) to terminate SSL connections to the registry (port 5000) and catalog (80)
-  * Setting this up to use HTTPS is highly recommended, and very straightforward with the AWS certificate manager.
+  * For RDS and VPCs, see [Amazon VPCs and Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html)
+* Elastic Load Balancer should be configured as follows:
+  * Two target groups, pointed at the EC2 instance:
+    * Catalog - Port 80, http, health check at `/` (default)
+    * Registry - Port 5000, http, health check at `/healthcheck`
+  * Three Listeners:
+    * Listen on HTTP/80, redirect to HTTPS/443
+    * Listen on HTTPS/443, forward to EC2 instance, port 80
+    * Listen on HTTPS/5000, forward to EC2 instance, port 5000
-* a domain name like 'quilt.yourmcompany.com' -- not mandatory, but more clear than Amazon hostnames.
+* Set up a domain name like 'quilt.yourmcompany.com'-- not mandatory, but more clear than Amazon hostnames.

 Check to ensure connectivity between the EC2 instance and database.
-Once the resources have been created and connectivity verified, ssh into the EC2 instance and follow instructions for [production](#production).
+Once the resources have been created and connectivity verified, ssh into the EC2 instance and follow instructions for [production](#production), using the load balancer's address (`https://quilt.yourcompany.com` and `https://quilt.yourcompany.com:5000`) for the catalog and registry URLs.
+You can use a separate hostname for the registry to avoid the port number suffix, if desired.

 # Alternate Configurations